Q & A

 We are non-profit making.
 We use the membership fees to hire the conductors and venue for rehearsals and performances, pay for the members’ files, and cover publicity and running costs.
 Accounts are presented to members at the AGM.

-We donate all proceeds from performances to charities nominated by the choir members.
+We donate a proportion of ticket sales and all that we are given in a retiring collection at our concerts to charities nominated by the choir members.
 See our “Links” page for a list of charities and organisations we have supported.

-We maintain a list of charities, nominated by you and approved by the WCC committee, who benefit from our donations on a first in, first out basis.
+We maintain a list of charities, nominated by members and approved by the WCC committee, and these charities will benefit in turn from our fundraising efforts.

 To nominate a charity click on the “Contact us” link at the top of the page or speak to a member of the committee.